-A Conjuring of Assassins is out next month and we’re SO ready to reenter Cate Glass’ world of forbidden sorcery and a ragtag magical crew of ready for whatever espionage, heisting, or skullduggery the Shadow Lord has in store for them.
+A Summoning of Demons is finally out in the world and while we’re so sad that the Chimera series is over, we are also SO ready to reenter Cate Glass’ world of forbidden sorcery and a ragtag magical crew of ready for whatever espionage, heisting, or skullduggery the Shadow Lord has in store for them.

-To keep us going we’re revisiting last year’s guide to forming the perfect fantasy heist crew!
+To keep us going, we’re revisiting Cate Glass’ guide to forming the perfect fantasy heist crew!
 Join along and tell us in the comments which role you’d play in a heist.

 Originally published June 2019.

 I’ve always loved spy stories, from The Scarlet Pimpernel to Len Deighton’s cold war novels to Robert Ludlum’s Bourne novels.
 I also enjoy elaborate heist stories like Denzel Washington’s “Inside Man,” Robert Redford’s “Sneakers,” and two of my favorite binge-worthy TV series—“Burn Notice” and “White Collar.”

 These tales center on groups of skilled operatives who pull off amazing, twisty ventures that look very much like magic.
 When noodling around with my own project a couple of years ago, I decided I wanted to pull this classic story into a world of my own devising, to create my own group of agents or thieves and set them on intriguing adventures where the “magic” in the caper was actual magic!